Medial Tibial Plateau

-- Falls – especially in elderly due to osteoporotic bone changes
+- Falls – especially in the elderly due to osteoporotic bone changes

 - Motor vehicle accidents

-- Sports-related injuries – usually occurs when the knee forcibly moves inward or outward with the planting of the foot.
+- Sports-related injuries – usually occur when the knee forcibly moves inward or outward with the planting of the foot.

 What are the typical signs and symptoms of Medial Tibial Plateau Fracture?

 - Decreased motion – loss of ability to straighten or bend the knee

 - Unable to bear weight through the affected limb